ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 **Note:** The Host IQN, user name, password, and target address that are referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-**Note:** We recommend running storage traffic on a VLAN, which bypasses the firewall.
+**Note:** It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.

-1. Install the iSCSI and multipath utilities to your host:
+1. Install the iSCSI and multipath utilities to your host.
-   - RHEL/CentOS:
+   - RHEL/CentOS

    ```
    yum install iscsi-initiator-utils device-mapper-multipath
    ```
    {: pre}

-   - Ubuntu/Debian:
+   - Ubuntu/Debian

    ```
    sudo apt-get update